-Windows Mixed Reality apps are Windows 10 UWP applications that use the holographic rendering, gaze, gesture, and voice APIs.
-You can create holographic apps using a game engine, such as Unity, or you can use Windows Mixed Reality APIs with DirectX 11.
+Windows Mixed Reality apps are Windows 10 Universal Windows Platform applications that use the holographic rendering, gaze, gesture, motion controller and voice APIs.
+You can create immersive apps using a game engine, such as Unity, or you can use Windows Mixed Reality APIs with DirectX 11.
 Please note that DirectX 12 is not currently supported.
 If you are leveraging the platform directly, you'll essentially be building your own middleware or framework.
 The Windows APIs support apps written in both C++ and C#.
 If you'd like to use C#, your application can leverage the SharpDX open source software library.

 Windows Mixed Reality supports both Universal Windows Platform applications, which show up as a 2D application in the mixed world, and holographic apps use the HolographicSpace API to render an immersive view to the user.

-The differences between UWP 2D app development and holographic app development are limited to the differences required to support holographic rendering and natural user input.
+The differences between DirectX UWP development for 2D views and immersive views are primarily related to holographic rendering and spatial input.
 The IFrameworkView is still required and remains largely the same, as do the WinRT APIs available to your app.
 However, you use a different subset of these APIs to take advantage of holographic features.
-For example, the swap chain is managed by the system for holographic apps, and you work with it rather than DXGI to present frames.
+For example, the swap chain is managed by the system for holographic apps, and you work with the HolographicSpace API rather than DXGI to present frames.

 The following topics discuss the base requirements of adding Windows Mixed Reality support to DirectX-based middleware:

-To enable the best possible experience for users of your holographic apps, you'll want to support the building blocks of holographic apps:
+To enable the best possible experience for users of your immersive apps, you'll want to support the following key building blocks:

-There are other key features that many holographic apps will want to use, which are also exposed to DirectX apps:
+There are other key features that many immersive apps will want to use, which are also exposed to DirectX apps: